nodeloophole/nodeloophole.github.io/content.md

 There isn’t necessarily a need to AVOID un-scoped work altogether… instead, scope changes/additions need to be managed properly.
-Expectations need to be set immediately when the PM senses scope change (some else has to be removed or rough equivalence OR we need more time/money to make the change).
+Expectations need to be set immediately when the PM senses scope change (something else has to be removed or rough equivalence OR we need more time/money to make the change).

 ---
 ##### Project management helps efficiency